jmanchuck/bigtwo/STATS_REQUIREMENTS.md

   - Completion timestamp
   - Winner UUID
   - Bot participation flag (for future filtering)
+  - Game number increments per room in memory for the room's lifetime (resets when the room is torn down)

 #### What to Capture Per Player
 - **Cards Remaining**: Number of cards in hand when game ends (0 for winner)